 “BCG’s primary mode of action is to directly prevent the development of active, symptomatic disease.
 Its efficacy in adults is context specific, with estimates ranging between 0% and 78%.[3]
 It has been shown to highly efficacious in England and there is some evidence that efficacy increases with distance from the equator.[7]
 Efficacy has been shown to be dependent on previous exposure, with unexposed individuals receiving the greatest benefit.[4]
 Unlike in adults, BCG has consistently been shown to be highly protective against TB and TB meningitis in children.[5,6] For this reason the majority of countries that use BCG vaccinate at birth.[7,8]”

-We feel that the final paragraph of the introduction details which questions remain unanswered - this is included below in response to your next comment.
+The final paragraph of the introduction details which questions remain unanswered - this is included below in response to your next comment.

 There is frequent mention of in the introduction (and throughout this manuscript) of the “additional effects” of BCG aside from reducing the incidence of active TB.
 However, this term is very imprecise, and it makes it difficult to interpret exactly which additional effects the authors are referring to.
 There are numerous studies showing BCG has many such additional effects, particularly reducing the development of TB meningitis and disseminated TB in young children.
 The authors need to more clearly describe which “additional effects” of BCG vaccination are not known and how this study can help us understand them better.